What's going on with Twin Cities locks and dams?

-There will be an initial public input opportunity to help define the study's scope.
-FMR will advocate for it to include a thorough consideration of dam removal.
-The draft completed study will likely be released for public comment sometime in 2023.
+FMR will advocate for the Army Corps to include a thorough consideration of dam removal.
+The draft completed study will likely be released for public comment sometime in 2024.
 (To be notified of opportunities to weigh in, sign up to be a River Guardian below.)

 As discussed above, the Upper St. Anthony Falls lock and dam are not good candidates for removal at this time.
 FMR supports the Corps' continued ownership and management of this lock.
 We also support The Falls initiative, which will help create a community gathering place and restore public access to the river on "excess" Corps land that is no longer essential for lock operations.

 We're eager to see a robust scientific review and community engagement process regarding the future of the other two locks and dams with plenty of time for community members and other stakeholders to collaboratively raise questions, look at alternatives, examine evidence and seek solutions.
 Dam removal is an intriguing possibility, but it needs more examination.
 Together, we can best chart a course to protect and restore the health of our river and all the communities and wildlife that depend on it.
 Read our full position on dam removal.

 This process will unfold over many years, and FMR will be involved every step of the way.